 Like most traditional architecture in Indonesia, Uma Pangembe is also made of kadimbil wood, coconut and linyo wood and of bamboo for constructional or structural parts of the building.
 Rattan and kahikara (vines) are used to assemble construction elements (construction joints), and reeds are used for roof coverings.
 In essence, an Uma Pangembe goes through the construction stages which are not complicated.
 Basically, these stages consist of the construction of building frame and the construction of deck as floor of living.
 These two constructions are not related to each other.
-If the construction of the framework of building is the production of frame of the house, then the framework of the deck is a production of frame of house.
+If the construction of the framework of building is the production of frame of the house, then the framework of the deck is a production of framework for floors of daily living.
+The construction stages of no more than ten stages are applied in building frame of house.
 The construction of the deck takes a maximum of half of the stages of the construction of frame of house.
-The following are the stages in constructing the frame of house and to cover the roof with roofing material.Uma is built by assembling the components which have been formed according to rules and conventions, as well as engraved in upper part of poles (primary and secondary poles).
+The following are the stages in constructing the frame of house and to cover the roof with roofing material.
+Uma is built by assembling the components which have been formed according to rules and conventions, as well as engraved in upper part of poles (primary and secondary poles).
 The stages of building construction are as follows.